 To most effectively get rid of kudzu, you will want to use the physical method, which involves removing the crowns of the plant.
-Before you start it is ideal to wear boots, long pants, a long-sleeved shirt, and preferably gloves to protect your skin from pests and cuts from woody parts of the plant.
+It is ideal to wear boots, long pants, a long-sleeved shirt, and, preferably, gloves to protect your skin from pests and cuts from woody parts of the plant.

 Whether you have just a few vines or thousands, grasp a couple of them and walk towards the direction of resistance.
 This will tell you where the kudzu crown is located.
-If you have a whole lawn, yard, or field of vines, you will repeat this process many times.
+If you have a whole lawn, yard, or field of vines, you'll probably repeat this process many times.

 2. Cut the Vines

 As you walk along the vines, you will locate intertwined clusters of them.
 You will need to break these up to clear out the kudzu.
 I used two methods to cut them.
 You can choose one or the other, but you will usually find you need both.

 You can cut along the vine as you prefer to make the job less of a hassle for you.
 Placing the cut-up vines on large tarps or old blankets allows you to easily move the debris to your preferred disposal location.